willk30/python-bootcamp-student/README.md

 ---

-*This bootcamp provides the computational foundation for success in modern ISE and OR graduate programs, emphasizing practical skills for both coursework and future research endeavors.*
+*This bootcamp provides the computational foundation for success in ISE and OR graduate programs, emphasizing practical skills for both coursework and future research endeavors.*

 **Happy coding! 🐍✨**